NIRSpec IFU and Fixed Slit Observations of Near-Earth Asteroids

 Near-Earth asteroids (NEAs) represent a population of asteroids that have escaped the main belt and cross the orbit of the Earth.
 These objects could be potentially hazardous to life on Earth, but on the other hand are also good targets for robotic exploration due to their proximity.
 JWST will enable unprecedented study of their surface composition in the near-infrared (~1-5 μm).
 This includes comparison of NEA surface compositions to that of main belt asteroids (MBAs) to identify the source population, as well as studies of rotational variability.
 The volatile content and effects of space weathering can also be studied with near-infrared spectra.

-Update (July 2023): This example program was constructed prior to the launch of JWST in December 2021 and the dates were originally chosen to represent the start of Cycle 1, assuming a March 2021 launch.
-In the latest version of APT (2023.3.4), the Visit Planner does not return any visibility for these dates that occur in the past, but does return windows for the default date range.
+Update (July 2024): This example program was constructed prior to the launch of JWST in December 2021 and the dates were originally chosen to represent the start of Cycle 1, assuming a March 2021 launch.
+In a recent version of APT (2024.3.4), the Visit Planner does not return any visibility for these dates that occur in the past, but does return windows for the default date range.
 This issue should not affect the usefulness of this example program as an exercise in proposal preparation.

 Step 1: Familiarize yourself with policies related to moving targets